paulhibbitts/published-markdown-files/docsify-this-guest-lectures.md

 - Incorporating documentation into UX design

 ## 3️⃣ Big Design, Small Design: A Case Study of the Open Source Project Docsify-This
-Overview: Explore the balance between high-level strategy and detailed design in the building of Docsify-This.
+Explore the balance between high-level strategy and detailed design in the building of Docsify-This.

 Examples of Big Design:
 - Barriers to open publishing